lab11/SensEye-2/readme.md

     mount -t nfs -o proto=tcp,nolock,port=2049 <server ip address>:/<server nfs folder> /mnt

 A script to do this has been included as nfs.sh

+### Load Stonyman
+Run following commands on senseye version of uCLinux

+    ./load_stonyman.sh
+    ./senseye_serv

+The Stonyman controller software should now be loaded and ready to begin reading in images.

+### Setting up client
+Download and install OpenCV